kubernetes/minikube/README.md

 ### Minikube Version Management

 The [asdf](https://github.com/asdf-vm/asdf) tool offers version management for a wide range of languages and tools.
 On macOS, [asdf](https://github.com/asdf-vm/asdf) is available via Homebrew and can be installed with `brew install asdf`.
 Then, the Minikube plugin itself can be installed with `asdf plugin-add minikube`.
 A specific version of Minikube can be installed with `asdf install minikube <version>`.
 The tool allows you to switch versions for projects using a `.tool-versions` file inside the project.
-An asdf plugin exists for kubectl as well.
+An asdf plugin exists for kubectl as well

 We also released a Debian package and Windows installer on our [releases page](https://github.com/kubernetes/minikube/releases).
 If you maintain a Minikube package, please feel free to add it here.